SimonWallner/kocmoc-demo/README.rst

 This demo was created as part of the "real time rendering" lab course at the Vienna University of Technology (http://www.cg.tuwien.ac.at/courses/Realtime/VU.html)

-A video will be available soon.
+The video is available at http://vimeo.com/19202087

 Any comments/questions are hightly appreciated and you can contact me via email of follow me on twitter @SimonWallner.